plantarum/trich/README.md

   articles.
 I don't recall where this came from; only necessary to format references when compiling manuscript.

+- **data/**
   - **data/ssr_raw.csv** : raw microsatellite data.
 See trich-prep.Rmd (Loading
     Data) for code to load and translate this to a genind object

   - **data/survey-pops.csv** : coordinates of sampled populations

-- **data/background_points.csv** : 10,000 random sampled from the study extent,
+  - **data/background_points.csv** : 10,000 random sampled from the study
-  used in the Maxent modeling.
+    extent, used in the Maxent modeling.
 You could easily recreate a comparable data set within R, but I didn't know that when I generated this file in QGIS.

-- **data/eval.opt.2020-06-24.Rda** : the output of the Maxent modeling, saved as a binary R Data object.
+  - **data/eval.opt.2020-06-24.Rda** : the output of the Maxent modeling,
+    saved as a binary R Data object.
 Load into R with the load() function, so you don't need to repeat the lengthy Maxent analysis.

   - **data/trich-gbif.csv** : GBIF records used in the Maxent analysis

   - **data/trich_soil.csv** : Soil analysis for each sampled population

   - **data/maps** : Maps (shapefiles and rasters) used in the Maxent analysis, and for some of the manuscript plots

+# How to use this repository

+If you know how to compile an RMarkdown document, just do that with `trich.Rmd`.
+If you aren't familiar with RMarkdown, you can examine the R code in `trich.Rmd` and `trich-prep.Rmd` to see the code we used.
+If you don't know how to code in R none of this will be of much use or interest to you.
+You can find the raw data files in `data/`.